Browns place Hubbard on COVID list, game against Texans on - WHIZ News

 Hubbard will miss Sunday’s game against the Texans.
-He had started Cleveland’s past three games at right guard for Wyatt Teller, who is expected back after missing three games with a strained calf.
+He had started Cleveland’s past three games at right guard for Wyatt Teller, who is back and will play after missing three games with a strained calf.

 The team said “zero high-risk contacts were identified,” and that Hubbard was the only player going on the COVID-19 list.

-The Browns pushed their practice back to late afternoon.
-Coach Kevin Stefanski was expected to address the media afterward.
+“We wanted to use each one of these days and see how he responded each day,” Stefanski said after the Browns’ delayed workout.
+“He hit all of the benchmarks, so it’s just a matter of making sure we’re all on the same page in making sure that he’s ready to go.

+“If he’s ready, he’ll be out there.
+And if we feel like he’s not ready this week, then we’ll make that decision.
+We are going to do what is best for Nick and best for the Browns.”

-Cleveland’s return after its bye week began with quarterback Baker Mayfield missing practice Monday after he was placed on the reserve/COVID list last weekend when the Browns were off.
+Cleveland’s week after the bye began with quarterback Baker Mayfield missing practice Monday after he was placed on the reserve/COVID list last weekend when the Browns were off.
 Mayfield had close contact with the unidentified positive staffer.
 He returned on Wednesday.

 The Browns have held all their meetings virtually this week, and players were required to wear a mask or shield during practice.